Unity-Technologies/com.unity.formats.fbx/Assets/FbxExporters/README.txt

 before running Unity.

-Alternately, you can install the package and integrations from the command-line using the script, an example of which can be found in the scripts folder in the Maya integration.
-The MacOS file is called install_maya_plugin.bsh.
+Alternately, you can install the package and integrations from the command-line using a script, an example of which can be found in the scripts folder of the Maya integration.
+The version for MacOS is called install_maya_plugin.bsh.